dlebrero/kafka-streams-and-ktable-example/README.md

      curl --data "ticker=AAPL&exchange=NASDAQ&name=Apple" -X POST http://localhost:3004/set-ref-data

+Then you have to add the client data, in this case just the email:

+     curl --data "client=client1&email=foo@bar.com" -X POST http://localhost:3004/set-client-data

 And then you can add new positions with:

      curl --data "position=position1&client=client1&amount=1&ticker=AAPL" -X POST http://localhost:3004/set-shares